AdaptiveCpp/AdaptiveCpp/README.md

 * Atomics
 * Device library
 * Images
-* device/platform information queries
+* queue and event information queries
-* thread safety
+* Some locks for multithreaded SYCL applications are missing.

 ## Building hipSYCL